Skip to main content

-ZX81.org.uk is now on its third major version.
+ZX81.org.uk is now on its fourth major version.
 The first iteration — HTML files edited in a text editor — didn’t last very long as it was a deliberate stop-gap measure while I prepared the second.

 Version two was very long lived, lasting from around 2000 to 2006.
 In this iteration I had one text file for each page on the site.
 Every file was in the form of a Perl variable with a specific name, such as: